05 Jan Tips on choosing high-quality senior care providers

 The first step to hiring a well-matched senior caregiver for a loved one is to recognize which type of care you’re looking for.
 If they don’t need nursing or medical assistance but aren’t able to maintain or complete all activities of daily living (ADLs), you’re likely seeking a non-medical in-home caregiver.
 This knowledge will help frame the type of qualifications you look for and the candidates you interview.

-- Understand your financial reality: We would all want caregivers to be with our lovely parents round the clock.
+- Understand your financial reality: We would all want caregivers to be with our lovely parents around the clock.
 For most people, however, that isn’t a reality.
 Taking care of an older loved one can be stressful enough; you don’t want to add to that stress by being suddenly overwhelmed by costs.

 - Prepare a job description: Prepare a detailed description of the job, focusing on the personal needs of your loved one.
-Avoid sugar coating things, as you’d hate to hire someone only for them to find out that they aren’t qualified.
+Avoid sugarcoating things, as you’d hate to hire someone only for them to find out that they aren’t qualified.

 Interviewing prospective providers – Initial interview questions